(A traditional 121 Cribbage Board)

 - A run of 3 or more cards is worth how many cards are in the run.
 For example, a run of a 2, 3, 4, and a 5 is worth 4 points.

-- If a player exceeds 31 points, the opposite player receives 1 point.
+- If a player can not play a card equaling a 31 count or less, the opposite player receives 1 point.
 This is called a “Go”

 - Placing down the last card is worth 1 point.